 If you’re working on the alphabet with your kids in preparation for school, this show is perfect for helping that process along.

-While aboard the “Dinosaur Train,” your preschooler will learn all about natural science, natural history, and paleontology.
-These lessons may just spark a life-long interest in the fields.
+While aboard the Dinosaur Train, your preschooler will learn all about natural science, natural history, and paleontology.
+These lessons may just spark a lifelong interest

 In this sweet show, a little blue fox named Fig and his group of friends use their adventures to learn the way things work in life.
-Your kids will learn the inner workings of our world along with them.
+Specifically aimed at preschoolers,

-Watch on Netflix.
+Watch Word Party on Netflix.
 Elinor Wonders Why

 Elinor is a curious little bunny who sets out to learn the answers to a medley of questions beginning with the word “why.”
 With the help of her friends Ari, a bat, and Olive, an elephant, she will help your children answer these pressing questions as well.
 With a diversely voiced cast of characters, these pals will resonate with your children.

-Another animated preschool series, this show encourages children to rethink the ways in which adults navigate the world.
+Another animated preschool-aimed series, this show encourages children to rethink the ways in which adults navigate the world.
 Through highly active imaginations, children can rewrite reality and make the changes they feel need to be made.
 This sort of world-changing sense of self is just what the next generation needs to get them inspired to change the world for the better.

 With all of the pressure surrounding screen time and developing toddlers’ brains, parents may feel understandably pressed to make sure their viewing habits lend themselves to growth.
 But with shows like the ones on this list, parents can rest assured that their kids are getting something from their time in front of the tube.